nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

    program.
 It provides a blank canvas and a variety of drawing tools to help your child be creative.

-License

-   Tux Paint is an Open Source project, Free Software released under the GNU General Public License (GPL).
-It is free, and the 'source code' behind the program is available.
-(This allows others to add features, fix bugs, and use parts of the program in their own GPL'd software.)

-   See COPYING.txt for the full text of the GPL license.

 Objectives

    Easy and Fun